-8.13.4.
 It shall also submit reports of its activities to the Board of Directors.

-8.13.5.
-The committee shall be empowered to suspend, cancel and reinstate certificates of registration and to suspend or reinstate members by unanimous decision.
-Suspended members or owners with suspended certificates of registration can request reinstatement under the provisions of section 5.
-The committee shall notify the Board of Directors of all its decisions, which shall appear in the minutes of the next meeting.
+The committee’s authority shall be limited to making recommendations to the Board with respect to any to the suspension, cancellation and/or reinstatements of certificates, and/or the suspension or reinstatement of members.
+Suspended members or owners with suspended certificates of registration can request reinstatement under the provisions of Section 5.

-8.14.
-Special Committees

-8.14.1.
-The Board may appoint directors or Association members to special committees which must be chaired by a director.

-8.14.2.
-All committee decisions must be submitted to the Board of Directors for approval.

-8.14.3.
-All official committee and other files must be maintained at the CBA office.

-8.15.
 Representatives

-8.15.1.
 Representatives to other associations, if required, shall be appointed by the Board of Directors.